ralphbean/threebean-blog/_posts/0113-github2fedmsg.rst

 The regular fedmsg topics documentation shows examples of just `what kinds of messages get rebroadcasted
 <http://fedora-fedmsg.readthedocs.org/en/latest/topics.html>`_, so you can read
 all about that there if you like.
+The site has a neat dashboard that let's you toggle all of your various repos on and off -- you have control over which of your projects get published and which don't.

 I know there's concern out there about building any kind of dependency between our infrastructure and proprietary stacks like GitHub, Inc.  This new GitHub